sphinx-doc/sphinx/doc/markup/misc.rst

 other metadata.
 In Sphinx, the docinfo is used as metadata, too, but not displayed in the output.

-At the moment, only one metadata field is recognized:
+At the moment, these metadata fields are recognized:

+``tocdepth``
+   The maximum depth for a table of contents of this file.

+   .. versionadded:: 0.4

 ``nocomments``
    If set, the web application won't display a comment form for a page generated